 Cold agglutinin disease is caused by auto-immune mediated destruction of red blood cells.
 It is triggered by IgM auto-antibodies that bind to the surface of red blood cells and activate the classical complement pathway, leading to red blood cell destruction.

 The classical complement pathway is a normal component of the innate immune system.
 However, when dysregulated, it is associated with multiple disease processes, including cold agglutinin disease.
-BIVV009 (formerly TNT009) is an investigational candidate that is designed to selectively inhibit the classical complement pathway.
-BIVV009 selectively targets C1s, the proximal initiator of the classical complement cascade, while leaving other complement cascade pathways intact.
+Sutimlimab (formerly BIVV009) is an investigational candidate that is designed to selectively inhibit the classical complement pathway. sutimlimab selectively targets C1s, the proximal initiator of the classical complement cascade, while leaving other complement cascade pathways intact.